 Every child deserves a chance to learn, a chance to change their lives.
 Education is the best chance they have, for some it is just a dream.

 We are working with many orphans and vulnerable children to assist with their school fees, provide them uniform along with exercise books and pens.
-Please help us by sponsoring one of our children, give them that chance and hope for their future.
+We will be taking on a new batch of children in January 2019 as they start grade 3.
+We believe that catching them young will give them the best chance to succeed at school and in life.
+Please help us by sponsoring our children, give them that chance and hope for their future.

-By sponsoring one of our children, you will get photos, updates on their progress, a letter from them at least once a year and the opportunity to write to them in return.
+By sponsoring our children, you will get photos, updates on their progress, a letter from them at least once a year and the opportunity to write to them in return.

 Alongside our sponsorship project we also see it vitally important that we work with the children’s guardians/host families.
 Helping them start sustainable income generating projects, that will enable them to improve their conditions of life, to feed themselves, produce income and afford to pay the school fees.
-In time we would love to be able to tell you that the child no longer needs sponsorship, as the family can now afford it.
-We can then go on and sponsor more children that are in similar need.
+We support these families for 2 years.
+In that time, we aim for each family to no longer need sponsorship, as the family will be well on their way to being self sufficient.
+We can then go on and sponsor more children and families that are in similar need.

-Below just a few of our 26 children on our sponsorship register
+Below are just a few of the children on our 2016 – 2018 sponsorship register

 (Primary School £50 a year & Secondary School £150 a year – includes school fees, uniform, exercise books & pens)